 Look for job vacancies at:

 - The Institute of Conservation (Icon)

 - Museum Jobs

-- National Trust for Scotland
+- National Trust and National Trust for Scotland

 Targeted, speculative applications may be useful, particularly for work experience.